soilwater/crnpy/docs/correction_routines.md

     See [crnpy.crnpy.bwe_correction][] and [crnpy.crnpy.biomass_to_bwe][] documentation for the implementation details.

 ### Road correction
-Due to the known high sensitivity closer to the detector, use cases like rover surveys could require the use of a correction factor accounting for the differences between the field soil water content and the road water content, crnPy implements the methodology proposed by Schrön et al. (2018).
+Due to the known high sensitivity closer to the detector, use cases like rover surveys could require the use of a correction factor accounting for the differences between the field soil water content and the road water content, CRNPy implements the methodology proposed by Schrön et al. (2018).

 | Road correction |
 |-----------------|